Albanian uprisings in the Ottoman Empire: Himara and Labëria

 In 1481, the Himariotes had joined the forces of Gjon Kastrioti II (son of Skanderbeg) in his uprising against the Ottomans.
 The uprising failed, but the Himariotes rose up again in 1488, and between 1494 and 1509, destabilizing Ottoman control though failing to liberate their territory.

 In 1532, the Himara region, which still included all of Labëria, was considered a Venetian official to be one of the regions of Albania still under "Albanian lordship", and could field 20000 warriors against the Ottomans.
 The Ottoman Sultan Suleiman the Magnificent personally mounted an expedition in 1537 that destroyed or captured many surrounding villages but did not manage to subdue the area.
 The Ottomans found it necessary to compromise with the inhabitants by giving them a series of privileges: local self-government, the right to bear arms, exemption from taxes, the right to sail under their own flag into any Ottoman port and to provide military service in time of war.
 However, despite the privileges, the Himariotes revolted during the following conflicts: Ottoman–Venetian War (1537–40), Ottoman–Venetian War (1570–73), Morean War (1684–99), Ottoman–Venetian War (1714–18) and the Russo-Turkish wars of the 18th century.

-In 1567, Himariots are counted among Albanians that could be rallied against the Ottoman, as they, together with other Albanians, had caused caused great damage to the Ottomans since 1537.
+In 1567, Himariots are counted among Albanians that could be rallied against the Ottoman, as they, together with other Albanians, had caused great damage to the Ottomans since 1537.

 In 1606, there was an uprising in the Lopes region of Kurvelesh.

 In 1661, both the Muslims and the Christians of the region had joined in rebellion against the Ottomans.
 In 1720, the villages of Himara, Palasa, Ilias, Vuno, Pilur and Qeparo refused to submit to the Pasha of Delvina.

 In 1703, the villages of Progonat and Kardhiq rose up in arms.
 They were joined by the castellan of Tepelene, Muco Hyso.
 The uprising spread to all the parts of Kurvelesh in 1704, and the Ottomans had to send Hydaverdi Pasha to defeat the rebels.
 However, by 1707, Kurvelesh had rebelled once more.

 Himara revolted again in 1767, laying siege to Delvinë and Vlorë, but were eventually defeated by Ottoman reinforcements from nearby regions.
 This defeat resulted in large numbers fleeing to Apulia and Corfu, where many were recruited as Albanian contingents for the Russian fleet.

 In 1847, under the leadership of Zenel Gjoleka, Rrapo Hekali, Hodo Nivica and others, the Laberia region started a revolt against the Tanzimat reforms, scoring several military successes and liberating the main town of the region.
 The Ottomans were able to defeat the rebels only after several months of warfare.